RCKRA PROJECT BLASTING, VIBRATION & AIR BLAST OVERPRESSURE

 The submitted assessment of blasting and vibration has been undertaken against the Queensland Government Noise and Vibration from Blasting Guideline (ESR/2016/2169 - Version 3.02) (Noise and Vibration Guideline).

-These necessary management measures are reflected in the RCKRA Site Based Management Plan.
+These required management measures are reflected in the submitted RCKRA Site Based Management Plan.

 -